ProgrammingBishop/machine_learning/tweepy/README.md

-# Blizzard Entertainment Market Segmentation using Tweepy Library
+# Blizzard Entertainment Market Segmentation using Tweepy Library (Still in Progress)
 #### On hiatus for completion due to current obligations

 ## Progress